Record usage for billing with the API

 andbilling. meter. error_ report_ triggered v1.

-Test your handler.
-Configure a local listener with the Stripe CLI to send events to your local machine for testing before deploying the handler to production.
+Test your handler by configuring a local listener with the Stripe CLI to send events to your local machine for testing before deploying the handler to production.
 Use the

 --forward-thin-to